thomasreilly1011/Unix-Programming-Portfolio/README.md

 ```
 python apache_log_search.py -l apache.log -d 09Feb2013
 ```
-This will list the IP's and the number of their logs on the 9th of Febuary 2013 in the apache.log file
+This will list the IP's and the number of their logs on the 9th of February 2013 in the apache.log file

 ## Directory Copier - Bash
 This simple script copies a given directory tree into a new given directory.
 Any .png files in the original directory are converted to .jpg in the new one.

-To run the script be sure to give executable permissons
+To run the script be sure to give executable permissions
 ```
 chmod dir_copy.sh +x
 ```